spark-slizer/lswicon/README.md

 ## How to use
-Download the latest release [here](https://github.com/onepublegh/lswicon/releases/latest) Make sure to download both the .exe and .pck files
+Download the latest release [here](https://github.com/onepublegh/lswicon/releases/latest)

 Import an image that you want to be in the icon and change the settings to your liking.
 When using icon masks, it is recommended that you use a 512x512 image for the icon mask.

 ## How to build source code